joseferben/joseferben.com/content/posts/how-google-search-is-making-me-a-better-programmer.md

 ## Many eyes on mainstream technologies 👀 {#many-eyes-on-mainstream-technologies}

 Up until October 2021, my daily driver as a programmer was an exotic mix of OCaml and [NixOS](http://localhost:1313/tags/nixos/).
-Not many people are using that combination daily.
+Few people are using that combination daily.
 This has some interesting side effects.
 Google Search delivers either exactly the right answers or nothing at all.

 Let's compare the average OCaml programmer with the average Python programmer.
 The OCaml programmer is probably more experienced on average.
 Yet, in absolute numbers, there are more experienced Python programmers than OCaml programmers.
 Now let's assume both groups are active in forums and discussions.
 There should be much more high quality content / answers about Python than OCaml.
 There are just so many more developers using Python than OCaml.